qec-codes/QuantumThreatTracker/README.md

 # Quantum Threat Tracker

+A tool for quantifying the threat quantum computers pose to public-key cryptosystems.

-## Introduction
+## Preliminary

 The security of widely used public-key cryptographic protocols such the Rivest-Shamir-Adleman (RSA) and Diffie-Hellman (DH) protocols hinges on the assumption of computational hardness for primitive mathematical problems such as factoring integers and solving discrete logarithms.
 It is well known that Shor's algorithm will be able to solve these classically hard problems efficiently on a quantum computer, eventually rendering protocols such as RSA and DH insecure.
 The purpose of the Quantum Threat Tracker (QTT) is to create estimates as to when quantum computers will be powerful enough to break the aforementioned public-key cryptographic protocols.

 ## Installation